hdd/hlog/README.md

-modify the email addresses as required,
+modify the email addresses as required:
 * line 40 of config file